Maryam288/Intel-CKT-Training/README.md

 - **Day 1 - Fundamentals of VLSI Design and
 Overview of Sand-to-Silicon**
 - **Day 2 - Details of IC Manufacturing Process**
+- **Day 3 - Overview of Digital and Custom IC Design Flow and requirement of Computer-Aided Design (CAD) Tools and Process Design Kit (PDK)**

 ## Day 1
  <details><summary> Theory </summary>